tnlmedia/laravel-tool/README.md

-# PHP Laravel toolkit
+# PHP Laravel Toolkit

-This repository includes a small Laravel helper/toolkit used for analytics, advertising and small API clients.
+This repository contains a small Laravel toolkit for analytics, advertising, and lightweight API clients.

 ## Documentation

 Full documentation is available in the `docs/` folder.
 Open the index:

-- `(docs/INDEX.md)[docs/INDEX.md]` — primary index and overview for this package.
+- [docs/INDEX.md](docs/INDEX.md): Primary index and overview for this package.

 ## Install